Japan, China, South Korea seek investment treaty by year-end

 Japanese Prime Minister Yoshihiko Noda told his Chinese and South Korean counterparts at a trilateral summit that it was time to seal the investment treaty as their four-year-long negotiations were getting close to bearing fruit.

-"The liberalization of investment rules is one of the big elements for broader free trade pacts," the Japanese foreign ministry official told reporters.
+"The liberalisation of investment rules is one of the big elements for broader free trade pacts," the Japanese foreign ministry official told reporters.

 "Prime Minister (Noda) stressed the importance of having a fully-fledged investment treaty in order to move forward to the Japan-China-South Korea FTA."